MR-Aminian/Mohammad-Reza-Aminian/_pages/about.md

 👋 Greetings!
 ------------

-I'm **Mohammad Reza**—a fifth-year Ph.D. candidate in *Management Sciences / Operations Management* at the **University of Chicago Booth School of Business**, where I am very glad to have Prof. Rad Niazadeh as my advisor.
+I'm **Mohammad Reza**—a fifth-year Ph.D. candidate in *Management Sciences / Operations Management* at the **University of Chicago Booth School of Business**, where I have the privilege of being advised by Prof. Rad Niazadeh.
 I also hold an M.B.A. from **Chicago Booth**, along with dual B.Sc. degrees in *Electrical Engineering* and *Computer Science* from **Sharif University of Technology**.

 <!-- I'm Mohammad Reza, a 5th year Ph.D. student in the Management Sciences / Operations Management area at the University of Chicago, Booth School of Business, where I am very glad to have Prof. Rad Niazadeh as my advisor.
 I recently earned my M.B.A. degree from Booth.
 Prior to that, I received my B.Sc. degrees in both Electrical Engineering and Computer Science from Sharif University of Technology.  -->

-This site offers a concise overview of my academic work, teaching experience, presentations, recognitions, and personal interests.
-Thanks for stopping by!
+This site offers a window into my research, teaching, presentations, and recognitions, along with a few personal interests—thanks for stopping by!

 <!-- This site is a window into my research, interests, and academic path.
 Thanks for stopping by! -->